 The artist Helen Pynor, wearing a dark shirt, glances down to a model of the visual circuit (visual nervous system) in the fruit fly Drosophila melanogaster, she holds with both hands.
 Helen made the model whilst in residence in the laboratory of neuroscientist Dr Iris Salecker at the Francis Crick Institute, London.

 ANAT alumnus Dr Helen Pynor, 2017.
-Photograph Ben Gilbert, Wellcome
+Photograph Ben Gilbert, Wellcome.

 ANAT Alumni Network